Shengboj0324/Matrix-Connectivity/README.md

 **System Environment**:
 - Platform: Python 3.9.13 on macOS 10.16 (x86_64)
 - Timing: `time.perf_counter()` for high-precision measurements
-- Test Suite: 28 graphs ranging from 5 to 36 nodes
+- Test Suite: 28 carefully chosen graphs ranging from 5 to 36 nodes
-- Trials: Single execution per graph (deterministic algorithms)
+- Trials: Single execution per graph (the algorithms are deterministic, so repeated trials would just confirm the same results)

 **Graph Generation**:
-- Systematic size progression: 5, 8, 10, 12, 15, 20, 25, 30, 36 nodes
+- A systematic size progression was tested: 5, 8, 10, 12, 15, 20, 25, 30, 36 nodes
-- Multiple graph types: path, cycle, star, grid structures
+- Each size included multiple graph types: paths, cycles, stars, and grid structures
-- Reproducible generation with fixed seeds where applicable
+- Where randomness was involved, fixed seeds were used to ensure reproducible results

 ### 6.2 Performance Results